After an amputation, you may be able to have a prosthetic limb fitted.

 - whether you want the limb to look as real as possible or whether you’re more concerned with function

-If it’s thought that you would find it difficult to withstand the strain of using a prosthetic limb, a purely cosmetic limb may be recommended.
-This is a limb that looks like a real limb but can’t be used.
+If it’s thought that you would find it difficult to withstand the strain of using a prosthetic limb, a cosmetic limb may be recommended.
+This is a limb that looks like a real limb but cannot be used like a prosthetic limb.

-It’s possible to have a prosthetic limb that’s both physically realistic and functional, but there may have to be an element of compromise between the two.
+It’s possible to have a prosthetic limb that’s both physically realistic and functional, but there may have to be an element of compromise between the different types.

 Preparing To Have A Prosthetic Limb Fitted